ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 * Hybrid Cloud Search – In Cloud Search, the index of the SharePoint Server is pushed and merged with the SharePoint Online index.
 All the Content Processing and Analytics are done in Office 365, where the index is stored.
 * Hybrid Site following – Hybrid site following can be configured to send users from the on-premises SharePoint Server to the equivalent service in Office 365.

-SharePoint Hybrid Design Decisions for hybrid implementations
+SharePoint Hybrid Design Decisions for hybrid implementations.

 Decision Point | Design Decision | Justification
 --- | --- | ---